merenlab/merenlab.org/tutorials/single-cell-genomics/index.md

 ```

 ## Inspecting a single SAG
-We start with the basics: we have a fasta file containing our assembled SAG.
+We start with the basics: we have a FASTA file containing our assembled SAG.
 We can do many things to it, like compute statistics, do gene calling, taxonomy assignment, functional annotation, etc.
 And we need to interact with this data and share it with collaborators/reviewers/editors/public.